moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What does lifting state means in React?
 * What is Higher-Order Components in React ?
 * How React works under the hood ?
+* What is the most important React Hooks you used ?

 #### Computer Science Questions: